PORTLAND’S ORIGINAL HIGH-ENERGY AFRICAN STYLE MARIMBA ENSEMBLE

 Eric Orem – www.padaukdust.com

 Karin Tauscher has been a member of Boka Marimba since 2005, and has managed the band with Aisha since 2006.
 She lives in Hood River, OR.
 When she’s not commuting to Portland to play with Boka, Karin teaches marimba at her home studio, Musango Marimba Center (www.marimbamusango.com).
-She lives with her husband and 2 sons, 2 dogs and 2 cats.
+She lives with her husband and 2 sons, 2 dogs and a cat.
 In addition to playing marimba and mbira, Karin enjoys being outdoors….on the river, in the mountains, or just in the yard; reading, gardening, and spending time with her family.